Trauma-informed

 I don't just speak about these issues — I work directly with people navigating them through 1:1 therapy and coaching.

-Healing from trauma, especially childhood trauma, identity wounds, or experiences shaped by foster care, adoption, or systemic barriers — requires support that honors your story, your culture, and the realities you’ve had to navigate.
-I work with youth, young adults, and adults seeking trauma therapy in Los Angeles and across California through a trauma‑informed, culturally humble lens.
+Healing from trauma, especially childhood trauma, identity wounds, or experiences shaped by foster care, adoption, or systemic barriers - requires support that understands your story, your culture, and the realities you’ve had to navigate.
+I work with youth, young adults, and adults seeking trauma‑informed therapy for adoptees and foster youth in Los Angeles and across California through a trauma‑informed, culturally humble lens.
+Many families looking for therapy for teens in Los Angeles or support for adolescent mental health can access care that is trauma‑informed, culturally grounded, and developmentally appropriate.

-I provide trauma‑informed therapy in Los Angeles under the supervision of Christina Dixon, LCSW87870, with a focus on trauma‑informed therapy for childhood trauma, identity development, and the emotional patterns that come from surviving instability, pressure, or systems involvement.
-For those needing flexible access, I offer online therapy sessions and telehealth trauma‑informed therapy for clients across California.
+I provide therapy services in Los Angeles under the supervision of Christina Dixon, LCSW87870, with a focus on trauma‑informed therapy for childhood trauma, identity development, and the emotional patterns that come from surviving instability, pressure, or systems involvement.
+For clients who need flexible access, I offer online therapy sessions for teens also known as "telehealth therapy" with a trauma‑informed approach.
+Online therapy can be benefitial for those with busy schedules as well as individuals across California.

-I also support individuals seeking affordable trauma‑informed therapy in Los Angeles through sliding‑scale options, along with youth mental health services, coaching, and youth mental health counseling for teens and young adults navigating school stress, transitions, family challenges, or identity exploration.
+I also support individuals seeking affordable trauma‑informed therapy in Los Angeles through sliding‑scale options.
+This includes flexible, low‑cost therapy pathways and bilingual support for Spanish‑speaking clients.
+My low‑cost mental health services include therapy for adopted children, therapy for adopted teens, therapy and support for college students, and youth mental health counseling for teens and young adults navigating school stress, transitions, family challenges, or identity exploration.

 ✦ Professional Services

 L. Patty Flores brings a powerful and informed voice, providing institutions with insight shaped by her lived experience, academic research, and professional work.
-With over a decade of advocacy within the foster care, education, and juvenile system, she offers a unique analytical lens as a researcher, lived expert, and keynote speaker.
+With over a decade of advocacy within the foster care, education, and juvenile system, she offers a unique analytical lens as a researcher, lived expert, and keynote speaker, supporting organizations seeking trauma‑informed, culturally grounded guidance.

 Over a decade supporting youth in foster care, education & justice systems.